dzaima/CBQN/src/README.md

 Use `assert(predicate)` for checks (for optimized builds they're replaced with `if (!predicate) invoke_undefined_behavior();` so it's still invoked!!). `UD;` can be used to explicitly invoke undefined behavior (equivalent in behavior to `assert(false);`), which is useful for things like untaken `default` branches in `switch` statements.

-There's also `err("message")` that (at least currently) is kept in optimized builds as-is, and always kills the process on being called.
+There's also `fatal("message")` that (at least currently) is kept in optimized builds as-is, and always kills the process on being called.

 ## Garbage collector